 Our Organization

-• We present the largest Broadway season in the Carolinas, hosting more than 18 weeks of Broadway shows annually, along with a large array of special attractions and festivals, from concerts to comedy to dance to the Charlotte Jazz Festival and much more.
+• We present the largest Broadway season in the Carolinas, along with a large array of special attractions and festivals, from concerts to comedy to dance and much more.

-• We manage six theaters in the center city where the curtain goes up on more than 1,000 events annually, including performances by our 16 resident companies.
-More than 7.9 million people attended events in our theaters during our first 25 seasons.
+• We manage four theaters where the curtain goes up on more than 1,000 events annually, including performances by our 16 resident companies.
+More than 8.3 million people attended events in our theaters during our first 30 seasons.

-• We inspire kids.
-More than 150,000 students participate annually in our student-focused programs ranging from internships to specially priced show tickets to The Blumey Awards, which celebrates excellence in high school musical theater in our region.
+• We inspire kids to Dream Big Dreams.
+More than 150,000 students participate annually in programs ranging from internships to specially priced show tickets to The Blumey Awards, which celebrates excellence in high school musical theater.

 • We shape the future of the arts through the new and original works we help produce and by nurturing artists.
-We support Charlotte artists, like our award-winning Slam Charlotte poets and help shape each Broadway season in New York through our investments in new musicals.
-We have won 10 Tony Awards.
+We support Charlotte artists, like our award-winning Slam Charlotte poets and the Blumenthal Fellows.
+We also help shape each Broadway season in New York through our investments in new musical and plays.
+We have won 13 Tony Awards.

 Our Story